 How to Reset the Ignored Software Updates List in Mac OS X

-Reset the Ignored Software Update List from Mac App Store in Modern OS X Versions
+How to Reset the Ignored Software Update List from Mac App Store in Modern Mac OS X Versions

-This works in all modern versions of OS X, from Yosemite, Mavericks, Mountain Lion, etc.
+This works in all modern versions of Mac OS X, from High Sierra, Sierra, El Capitan, Yosemite, Mavericks, Mountain Lion, etc.

-Reset the Ignored Software Updates List from the OS X Terminal
+How to Reset the Ignored Software Updates List from the Mac OS Terminal

 Resetting the ignored Software Updates list from the command line is easy too, just launch the Terminal and type the following command: